melbournebioinformatics/MelBioInf_docs/docs/tutorials/molecular_dynamics_201/molecular_dynamics_201.md

 > **Note**: the dot is important!

-Now that you have your data, we are ready to visualize the results,.....
+Now that you have your data, we are ready to visualize the results.

 ## 6 - Visualization of the MD trajectory

-Hopefully by now you have successfully built a model, completed a small run with the template directory on the cluster and downloaded the results on to your local laptop.
+Hopefully by now you have successfully built a model, completed a small run with the template directory on the cluster and downloaded the results on to your local computer.
 We will now have a look at the data you generated.

 ### a) Combining the trajectory files